Bella Thorne: Public image

 Thorne is recognized for holding a controversial public image.
 While working on Disney, she stated that she felt restricted, and that "I wish I would have been true to myself," and that "After Disney, I had the opportunity to find my true self and that is reflected in all my work from acting, producing, directing, and writing.
 I have more artistic freedom to continue to express myself."

-Thorne has appeared in over 30 commercials, including Neutrogena and Texas Instruments.
+Thorne has appeared in more than 30 commercials including Neutrogena and Texas Instruments.
 Her advertising campaigns include Guess Jeans, Tommy Hilfiger, J.Lo Girls, Candie's, Ralph Lauren, Gap and Diesel.
 She has been on the magazine covers of US's Shape, Seventeen, Teen Vogue, Latina and Gay Times, UK's Company; Indonesia's Marie Claire and CosmoGirl; Canada's Elle and Mexico's Glamour and GQ.
 She has appeared in music videos for Liam Payne's "Bedroom Floor", Bhad Bhabie's "Trust Me", Logan Paul's "Outta My Head", and Oliver Tree's "Cowboys Don't Cry".

 Thorne is a supporter of the Humane Society, the Cystic Fibrosis Foundation, and The Nomad Organization, which provides education, food and medical supplies to children in Africa.
 She also joined PETA in encouraging people to boycott and protest SeaWorld, acknowledging that as a child she appeared in a commercial for the theme park.